 The Environmental Protection Agency (EPA) reviews and enforces the Clean Air Act regulations for sterilization facilities that emit ethylene oxide to ensure that they protect the public from significant risk.
 Learn more about the EPA's Regulations for Ethylene Oxide on EPA's website.

 The FDA is actively working with sterilization experts, medical device manufacturers, and other government agencies to advance innovative ways to sterilize medical devices with lower levels of currently used agents, and employ new agents or alternatives, while maintaining device safety and effectiveness.
-In May 2019, the FDA plans to engage the infection control community at the Healthcare Infection Control Practices Advisory Committee (HICPAC) meeting to update the public on the FDA's work and engagement with industry on sterilization modalities with devices that are normally sterilized using ethylene oxide.
+In May 2019, the FDA engaged the infection control community at the Healthcare Infection Control Practices Advisory Committee (HICPAC) meeting to update the public on the FDA's work and engagement with industry on sterilization modalities with devices that are normally sterilized using ethylene oxide.

 In addition, later in 2019, we will announce a public innovation challenge to encourage development of novel sterilization methods, which could include new devices or new modalities that are safe and effective for sterilizing medical devices.

 On July 15, 2019, the FDA announced two public innovation challenges:

 - Challenge 1: Identify New Sterilization Methods and Technologies: The goal of this challenge is to encourage the development of new approaches to device sterilization methods or technologies for medical devices that do not rely on ethylene oxide.